Angel of the Winds Arena

 Indoor arena in Everett, Washington, U.S.

 Angel of the Winds Arena (originally known as Everett Events Center) is a multi-purpose sports arena complex in Everett, Washington, United States, designed and developed by the Everett Public Facilities District.
 It opened in October 2003 and primarily serves as the home of the Everett Silvertips of the Western Hockey League.
 The arena has 8,149 seats in its ice hockey configuration and 10,000 for concerts and other events.
 The naming rights to the venue were sold to Comcast in 2007 and subsequently to Angel of the Winds Casino Resort in 2017.
 The venue has hosted a variety of concerts and other performances, including the Ringling Brothers Circus, Disney on Ice, the Harlem Globetrotters, and Sesame Street Live.

-The venue also hosted 2008 Skate America, a three-day ice-skating championship featuring world-class skaters.
-The events were both nationally and internationally televised on NBC.
-It was the first event of six in the 2008-2009 ISU Grand Prix of Figure Skating, a senior-level international invitational competition.
-This was Skate America's largest attendance ever recorded in its history.
+The venue also hosted 2008 Skate America, a three-day ice-skating championship that is part of the ISU Grand Prix of Figure Skating.
+The event set an attendance record for Skate America and the arena was selected as host for the 2018 edition.
+Angel of the Winds Arena is scheduled to host the 2026 edition as well.